Willisaur/LeetCode-to-GitHub/README.md

 ## Thank you
 I hope this helps you boost your coding portfolio and boast your dedication to mastering technical interviews! :)
-I'd love to hear about how this has helped you!
-If it really helped you a lot, please consider donating to me on PayPal or connecting with me on LinkedIn/GitHub.
+If it really helped you a lot, please consider donating to me on PayPal or following me on GitHub.
 Thank you!